ruslanmv/ruslanmv.github.io/_posts/2020-09-27-Neural-Networks-in-Tensorflow.md

 ## Initializing Neural Network

-We have to creating the Neural Network class, understanding the init function and setting up initial parameter values.
+We have to create the Neural Network class, understand the init function and setting up initial parameter values.